nick-d-brown/burger/README.md

 > **Note:** This section is meant for beginners an idea of what the *crux* technology was for this project.
 Ideally by seeing this first they will be able tackle the hard problem first to start the learning/absorption process as soon as possible.

-The Most challenging part of this project was primarily setting up the ORM (Object Relational Maping) and integrating it with the MVC Design pattern.
-In addition to the conceptual factor of understanding how the entire network of files is connected, there was the added chalenge of receiving and inputing user data into the database using the correct query method and syntax.
+The Most challenging part of this project was primarily setting up the ORM (Object Relational Mapping) and integrating it with the MVC Design pattern.
+In addition to the conceptual factor of understanding how the entire network of files is connected, there was the added challenge of receiving and inputting user data into the database using the correct query method and syntax.
 Aside from using Stack Overflow, the majority of my progress was made using simple trial and error.
 READ THE ERROR MESSAGES they can be your best friend.
 Use the links listed below to learn more about the technology and remember **you will eventually learn how everything works!**
 ---**Suggested Links**---

 -[Express.js - getting started](https://expressjs.com/en/starter/installing.html)